astrochun/academic-ads-bibtex/README.md

 }
 ```

 Here, the journal name is simplified to "\apjs".
-This ends up propagating into Hugo Academic
+This ends up propagating into
+Hugo Academic sites.
+To fix this, this simple pure Python script will convert
+such aliases into the full journal name.
+It uses a journal database to
+conduct the replacement.

 ## Getting Started

 These instructions will have the code running.

 ### Installation Instructions